After traveling over 1,500 miles from West Palm Beach, FL to Beaver Dam, WI I'm now somewhat settled and ready to blog.

 On how last season’s experience with Miami impacted his decision to take this job with the Ravens instead of taking time off: “Well, it’s interesting.
 I grew up in this profession and I’ve never taken any time off in the profession.
 So, that’s probably the first thing.
 I think the thing that most people can relate to [is that] in life we all get stung on occasion.
 If you’re in the National Football League as a coach or a player long enough, you’re going to get stung.
 But the sting is going away and the important thing is now I’m part of the Baltimore Ravens, and I’m really just sincerely – my family as well – we’re sincerely looking forward to being there.”

-“Well, I’ve never thought it was about me.
+On how therapeutic it is to go from his situation with the Dolphins to have a job with the Ravens in a short period: “Well, I’ve never thought it was about me.
 I’m excited to be a part of a team and an organization.
 That’s the way I see things.
 It’s nice that it did come together quickly so my family can have some direction.
 But again, as I said earlier, everyone gets stung occasionally in life and it’s good to learn from it and get back up.
 You move forward, you make the best of it.
 I think that’s the important thing, and I’m excited about moving forward, as well as I know the Ravens are.”

 On his initial reaction and how he dealt with losing his job in Miami: “Having grown up in the profession, this is what I love to do.
 It’s what I feel like I’m called to do, and it’s such a blessing to be able to coach in the National Football League.
 I’ve always respected the game, respected the league, respected the players and coaches in the league.
 People talk about time off and all those things; you’ve got to be kidding me.
 This is what I’ve dreamed about doing since I was a kid.
 I’m blessed to be able to do it, and I’m glad that I get to continue to do it.”